BeamIO-Inc/espa-product-formatter/README.md

   * Added a script for unpackaging the Sentinel-2 product bundles so they are in the proper format for ingesting via convert_sentinel_to_espa.
   * Updated the python metadata library to use the version 2.1 schema.
+  * Modified the unpackage script to support both old and new Sentinel-2 package formats.
+  * Developed a filename convention for ESPA's version of the Sentinel-2 products and the conversion of Sentinel to ESPA writes the output bands using this filename convention.